shawnmittal/azure-openai-search-demo-app-only/README.md

-# Chat Frontend Only
+# OpenAI Docker Chat Frontend
-This branch strips out everything except for the application to deploy to Azure app services.
+This repository creates a docker flask + react application that acts as a frontend for an Azure OpenAI solution that uses the following services:
+- Azure Cognitive Search
+- Azure OpenAI
+- Azure Storage